JetBrains/kotlin-multiplatform-dev-docs/topics/overview.md

 [//]: # (title: Multiplatform Development solution overview)

-// Placeholder
+// Draft

-The Multiplatform Development solution combines all technologies and products created by [JetBrains](https://www.jetbrains.com/) for multiplatform development in [Kotlin](https://kotlinlang.org/).
+The Multiplatform Development solution combines all technologies and products created by [JetBrains](https://www.jetbrains.com/) for cross-platform development in [Kotlin](https://kotlinlang.org/).

 It includes:
 * **Kotlin Multiplatform**, a technology that allows sharing code across different platforms, including Android, iOS, backend, desktop (macOS, Windows, and Linux), web, and others